An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls: A Conformal Inference Method

-$P_t^N$ is a better proxy than $C_t^N$ because it provides an additional noise reduction through prediction of the stochastic shock by its lag.
-The model combines any favorite panel model $C_t^N$ for counterfactuals with a time series model for the stochastic shock model in a nice way: We can identify $C_t^N$ under the null by ignoring the time series structure, and then identify the time series structure of the residuals $Y_{1t}^N - C_t^N$, where the missing observations $Y_{1t}^N$ for $t> T_0$ are obtained as $Y_{1t}^N = Y_{1t} - \alpha_t$.
+Here the mean unbiased proxy for $Y_{1t}^N$ is given by $P_t^N = C_t^N + \rho (\varepsilon_{t-1})$. $P_t^N$ is a better proxy than $C_t^N$ because it provides an additional noise reduction through prediction of the stochastic shock by its lag.
+The model combines any favorite panel model $C_t^N$ for counterfactuals with a time series model for the stochastic shock model in a nice way: we can identify $C_t^N$ under the null by ignoring the time series structure, and then identify the time series structure of the residuals $Y_{1t}^N - C_t^N$.
 Estimation can proceed analogously.
-This approach will often improve the quality of our inferential procedures.
+This approach will often improve the size accuracy of our inferential procedures.